greglank/greglank.github.io/ncaa.md

 Once a year, I resurrect the program and add something to it.
 Unfortunately, given that (A) I only work on it once a year, (B) it's always written in haste as the NCAA tournament approaches, (C) it was never intended to perform all the functions that it currently does, and (D) at no point did I take into account any design considerations or long-term plans, it is a monstrous, hot mess.
 Each year when I return to it, it's like re-learning the path through a labyrinth.
 What does this part even do?
 (On the bright side, it's one of the most well-commented pieces of code the world has ever seen, like the guy in [Memento](https://www.imdb.com/title/tt0209144/) writing notes to his future amnesiac self.)

 In 2024 I decided to rewrite the optimizer from the ground up using Python.
-I planned out the structure, anticipated current and future functionality, and took advantage of modern data science libraries like Pandas and Beautiful Soup.
-I even automated some of the tedious work that I used to have to do manually, like scraping the most recent game results.
+I planned out the structure, anticipated current and future functionality, took advantage of modern data science libraries like Pandas and Beautiful Soup, and automated some of the tedious work that I used to have to do manually, like scraping the most recent game results.

 And then, somehow, for some reason, in a complete reversal of fortune from the red-hot tournament run that started this whole program, this was the year that ESPN stopped publishing their "Who Picked Whom" page of population picks *and* Nate Silver moved his March Madness predictions behind a paywall.
 (I'm fine with paying Silver for his hard work, but ESPN's killing the "Who Picked Whom" page is unforgiveable.)